tambrulee/portfolio_project/README.md

 * **DALL-E** - AI-generated illustrations for a creative, personalized touch.

 ### Importing SCSS
-For tWorkings project I imported SCSS.
+For this project I imported SCSS.
 Although it isn't my first attempt, it is my first successful attempt.

 #### Errors
 It took several attempts to install SCSS successfully.
 I used npm/ sudo to load SCSS via the terminal on macOS.

-* First issue was that I was trying to load SCSS into the wrong directory - I changed directory and tWorkings seemed to work
+* First issue was that I was trying to load SCSS into the wrong directory - I changed directory and this seemed to work
 <img src="assets/images/readme/code-testing/installing-scss.png" alt="Screenshot of npm/sudo scss loading error message in macOS terminal">
 <img src="assets/images/readme/code-testing/html-checking-2.png" alt="Screenshot of npm/sudo scss loading error message in macOS terminal">
 <img src="assets/images/readme/code-testing/installing-scss-3.png" alt="Screenshot of npm/sudo scss loading error message in macOS terminal">